 Adultery can affect those outside the relationship too

 It is no coincidence that the third precept in Buddhism, after “do not kill” and “do not steal”, is do not engage in sexual misconduct—do not misuse sex and give in to lust.
 It causes so much harm, so much suffering.
 Even spiritual communities and Zen Masters are not immune from this.
 My own sangha was blown apart as a result of the sexual transgressions of our teacher.
 His actions harmed every member in our community—not only the students that he took advantage of, but also the ones who defended him.
 But just as I can recover from his infidelity, so can he.

-If we want to have a truly intimate connection with our partner, we must first have such a connection with our self and understand that sex is not love, nor is it the only path to intimacy.
-Healing from any sexual transgression that we experience requires some detachment, a great deal of self-love and moment-by-moment attention to what it is to be truly human.
+If we want to have a truly intimate connection with our partner, we must first have such a connection with ourselves and understand that sex is not love, nor is it the only path to intimacy.
+Healing from any sexual transgression or cheating that we experience requires some detachment, a great deal of self-love and moment-by-moment attention to what it is to be truly human.
 And then compassion and forgiveness of ourselves and others will follow in time.